nobodyPerfecZ/discord-bot/README.md

 | volume   | Changes the volume of the audio playback.                                     |

 ## Contributing
 We welcome any contribution to this project.
-If you found any bugs or want to add a new feature, please open an issue and submit a pull request for it.
+If you found any bugs, want to change a feature or to add a new feature, please open an issue and submit a pull request for it.